-The District Department of the Environment (DDOE) identified impaired water bodies across the District during the late 1990s and early 2000s.
+The District Department of the Environment (DOEE; formerly known until August, 2015 as the District Department of the Environment, or DDOE) identified impaired water bodies across the District during the late 1990s and early 2000s.
 The listing of these impaired water bodies led to development of 26 Total Maximum Daily Load (TMDL) studies.
 These TMDL studies allocate the quantity of each pollutant that can be discharged without violating WQS.
 The allocations assigned to the MS4 are called wasteload allocations, or WLAs.

-DDOE is required to develop a Consolidated TMDL Implementation Plan as established in the District's current MS4 permit (Permit Number DC0000221, U. S. EPA 2011 and U. S. EPA 2012).
+DOEE is required to develop a Consolidated TMDL Implementation Plan as established in the District's current MS4 permit (Permit Number DC0000221, U. S. EPA 2011 and U. S. EPA 2012).
 One specific requirement in the MS4 permit is: